terotests/doremifa/README.md

 Returns the application state `{}`.

-State can have any keys except for routing state has three defined keys
+State can have any keys except for the routing state that has three defined keys

 - `state.page` which indicates the active page from `location.hash` like `#page`
 - `state.params` from the hash like `#page/id/1238`